Taritsyn/WebMarkupMin/src/WebMarkupMin.Core/readme.txt

    =============
    RELEASE NOTES
    =============
-   Fixed a incorrect whitespace minification which occurs when there are empty XML tags in the HTML/XHTML markup.
+   Small refactoring of the HTML/XHTML parser was performed.

    =============
    DOCUMENTATION